 A commercial competitive ELISA from IDvet (ID Screen® Influenza A Antibody Competition, Multi-species) was used to screen serum samples from swine for antibodies against influenza A virus.
-In cases of positive or inconclusive results, the serum samples were retested using the haemagglutination inhibition (HI) test, for the detection of antibodies against the A/Swine/California/07/09 (A/H1N1/pdm09), A/Swine/Belgium/1/98 (H1N1), A/Swine/Gent/7623/99 (H1N2) and A/Swine/Flanders/1/98 (H3N2) subtypes as described in the WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (1).
-The antigens for the tests were produced at NVI.
+In cases of positive or inconclusive results, the serum samples were retested using the haemagglutination inhibition (HI) test.
+Samples were tested for antibodies against human seasonal influenza ((A/Swine/California/07/09 (A/H1N1/pdm09) or, from June 2024, A/Victoria/2570/2019 (H1N1) collectively referred to as H1N1pdm09-like viruses), and classic swine influenza strains (A/Swine/Belgium/1/98 (H1N1), A/Swine/Gent/7623/99 (H1N2) and A/Swine/Flanders/1/98 (H3N2) subtypes as described in the WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (1).
+The antigens for the HI tests were produced in eggs at the NVI.
+Virus for production of A/Victoria/2570/2019 (H1N1) was donated by the Norwegian Public Health Institute.